 Medical Marijuana For Glaucoma – Does It Help?

-One way to avoid these problems is by starting out slowly; test one new drug at a time so you know what will work best without any unpleasant surprises lurking around each corner (or eye).
+One way to avoid these problems is by starting out slowly, testing one new drug at a time so you know what will work best without any unpleasant surprises lurking around each corner (or eye).

 Marijuana has been used for both medicinal and recreational purposes since its inception.
-Despite the ‘stoner’ reputation, most people consider using marijuana for medicinal benefits.
+Despite the ‘stoner’ reputation, most people consider using marijuana for medical benefits.
 There are a number of reasons why people consider marijuana use, such as to treat anxiety, depression, stress, and sleep disorders.
-In addition to helping with psychological issues, medical marijuana is also often used to treat pain-related disorders including glaucoma.
+In addition to helping with psychological issues, medical marijuana is also often used to treat pain-related disorders, including glaucoma.

 Looking for a Medical Marijuana Doctor?